ExpressionEngine/ExpressionEngine-User-Guide/docs/member/registration.md

 ### `error_handling="inline"`
     error_handling="inline"

 This parameter allows you to use inline errors in your registration form.
-The errors can be displayed using the `{error:field_name}` tag where `field_name` would need to be replaced with the name of the field that has an error, as used to compose the form.
+The errors can be displayed using the `{error:field_name}` tag where `field_name` would need to be replaced with the name of the field that has an error or using [`{errors}` variable pair](templates/globals/single-variables.md#error-variables).

+### `return_error=`

+When inline errors are enabled, this parameter allows you to specify the template to return to if there are errors in the form.
+The default is the same template that the form is on.

+    return_error="member/error"

 ### `include_assets=`